 Editor's note: The analytics requires input information that has not been identified.

 Editor's note: The PCF seems to get energy related info from AMF, SMF but it is not described.
 If it is for the UE how is it possible as it is at initial registration time.

+In one alternative, PCF may determine AM policy information to achieve energy saving (e.g. by UE service restriction).
+After the AM policy association is established for a UE, based on the indication that the UE is subject to energy control (and optionally about the subscribed EC credit), the PCF may subscribe for notifications from the energy collecting NF (e.g. the NEMF or NWDAF).
+When the PCF is notified that the subscribed EC credit of the UE is exceeded, the PCF creates and send to the AMF an updated AM policy control information which includes lower UE-AMBR, Slice-MBR or other service restriction parameters and optionally applicability conditions for the service restriction.

 6.15.3 Procedures

-Editor's note: This clause describes high-level procedures and information flows for the solution.

 6.15.3.1 Mobility Management procedures enhanced for energy saving

 Figure 6.15.3.1-1: Enhanced MM/Registration Procedures for energy saving